 You will continue to study history and culture, but you will also develop your own interests - political, sociological, literary or multicultural - by selecting 80 credits of specialist options modules.

 - Core module 1: 'Yankee Go Home': American-Canadian Relations

 - Core module 2: North America in Crisis: Culture and Politics

 You can apply to study abroad for a year in an approved university around the world.
 If you achieve a grade of 2.1 or above in your first year then you will be invited to apply for a Year Abroad in your second year.
 If your application is successful, you will go abroad in your third year and return to us for your final year.

 Find out more.

-Your final-year modules are drawn from a wide range of options which examine multiculturalism, cross-cultural themes, contemporary literature and film, American international history and politics.
-You will also complete a substantial research project for your Dissertation.
+Your final year modules are drawn from a wide range of options, which examine multiculturalism, cross-cultural themes, contemporary literature and film and American international history and politics.
+You will also complete a substantial research project for your dissertation.